chrisalexander55/ecmascript-sass-webpack-starter/README.md

 If you haven't already done so, install [Docker](https://www.docker.com/) on you host OS.
 Windows <=7 users need to install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 If you have any issues, hit-up the Docker forums or SO.

-We use the latest [official Node image](https://github.com/nodejs/docker-node) from the [Node.js Foundation](https://nodejs.org).
+The latest [official Node image](https://hub.docker.com/_/node/) from the [Node.js Foundation](https://nodejs.org) is used by the container.
 Edit the Dockerfile as you see fit.

 ```bash
 # build and start container